nyinyi2yb/habit_tracker/README.md

-# my_app
+# simple habit_tracker_app

-A new Flutter project.
+You can track your daily habits and routines.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project uses Flutter and the Isar database for local storage.

 A few resources to get you started if this is your first Flutter project: